 To begin with I popped down my buildings in a fairly disorganised manner, but eventually you do start to have to make decisions about roads and placement because your police stations etc will only serve a set area and you want and need full coverage.
 Those used to playing Sim City will know that no one likes living near a factory, or a coal power station!

 The further you progress, the more demands your residents will make of you – schools, parks, beaches, gambling etc and that all takes money, which is where the game can easily stop being freemium and end up on the wrong end of your credit card, because the “real” money you can spend in the game is to buy “money” to further your city further.
-I have succumbed, but only once because actually “real” money goes not very far at all, and you can spend a few pounds very quickly indeed!
+Much like on the Slotsformoney.com website, I have succumbed, but only once because actually “real” money goes not very far at all, and you can spend a few pounds very quickly indeed!

 Forget being a SimCity purist and simply enjoy this offering from EA, it’s a freemium title that you can play for free relatively well, I find it visually appealing and challenging enough for at least 15 minutes a day!